 In most small companies the directors and shareholders are one and the same and so they can choose the most tax efficient way to pay themselves.
 Using dividends can result in savings in NIC.
-This requires planning.
+This requires planning and needs to take account of the new Dividend Allowance and dividend rates of tax.
 Please talk to us to decide the best options for you.